Solar Panel Cost Guide in Linda, CA (Jan 2023)

 |8 kW||$2.78||$15,594||$52,006||5.8 years|

 |10 kW||$2.73||$19,110||$65,389||5.7 years|

 |18 kW||$2.51||$31,646||$120,453||5.2 years|

 How to Save on Solar Panels

-- Warranty: A quality company rises above other companies by providing the gold standard warranty — a 25-year, all-inclusive warranty covering parts, labor and performance.
+- Warranty: A high-quality company rises above other companies by offering the gold standard warranty — a 25-year, all-inclusive warranty covering parts, labor and performance.

 EcoWatch's Linda, CA Solar Cost FAQs

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.